A PT’s Opinion on the Best Footwear and Insoles for Flat Feet

 The Best Orthotic Insoles for Flat Feet

-Orthotic insoles are useful for correcting flat feet deformity.
-Upstep provides a range of custom orthotics designed for a variety of conditions and activities.
+Upstep provides custom orthotics designed specifically for flat feet and the various conditions and activities affected by this deformity.
 The best orthotic insole is custom-made and designed to fit its intended user.
-Typically, custom insoles have arch support, a heel wedge, and a metatarsal bar.

 Additionally, orthotic insoles can help cushion your feet during sport and exercise, making both more bearable and reducing instances of flat feet pain.
 Insoles can be particularly useful for weightlifters with flat feet, as they're often putting immense pressure on their feet.
 Moreover, basketball and cycling shoe insoles, can also be highly beneficial to athletes, as such activities can be incredibly strenuous on flat feet.